Coursera Website Redesign

 Before ("Above Fold" - Main Page / Notes Page)

-Hard to differentiate between “transcriptions” and “notes”, on both the main page and notes page, as the “Your Note” header above each note is hard to see.
+Difficult to distinguish between “transcriptions” and “notes”, on both the main page and notes page, as the "Your Note" header is not prominent enough, making it hard for users to see which notes they are viewing.

 The separate page for notes can be a hassle for users who want to switch back and forth between the lecture and their notes.